How to Choose an AI Consultant for Your UK Manufacturing Business (Without Getting Burned)

 Every consultancy claims AI expertise.
 Most are repackaging generic software implementations dressed up in machine learning terminology.
 You're sitting in a meeting room with someone in a sharp suit talking about "enterprise AI platforms" and "operational transformation strategies," and you're thinking: is this actually going to move the needle on my quoting bottleneck, or am I about to spend six figures on a PowerPoint deck?

 You're right to be sceptical.
-The truth is that 73% of AI projects never reach production.
+The truth is that 73% of AI projects never reach production — a figure consistently echoed by RAND, Gartner, and IBM's Institute for Business Value.
 They're abandoned.
 They sit in the cloud gathering dust while your team is back to the old process, and your budget is gone.

 The difference between a consultant who delivers and one who consumes your budget without results comes down to a few critical factors: do they understand your commercial reality?
 Can they show you a working prototype in weeks, not months?
 Do they have a guaranteed ROI model, or are they selling vaporware?